ArchDH/Data_Visualization/README.md

 # Data_Visualization

-This is a respiratory to store data visualization python codes.
+This is a repository to store data visualization python codes.